 Pregnant women or women who planned on becoming pregnant were not eligible to participate in the Qnexa clinical trials.
 Women of child-bearing potential were advised to use and agreed to use two forms of birth control during the study.
 Patients who became pregnant during the study period were required to immediately discontinue study medication.
 We are aware that patients in the studies did become pregnant.
 They were taken off the study medication and followed through to delivery.
-While we did not observe any changes in teratogenic activity in those pregnancies, we anticipate the labeling for Qnexa, if approved, will contain a warning against use by women who are or are considering becoming pregnant.
+While we did not observe any congenital malformations in those pregnancies, we anticipate the labeling for Qnexa, if approved, will contain a warning against use by women who are or are considering becoming pregnant.
+We might also be required to list Qnexa as a "Category X" drug.
+Drugs in Category X are designated as such when studies in animals or humans have demonstrated fetal abnormalities and/or there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience, and the risks involved in use of the drug in pregnant women clearly outweigh potential benefits.
+The FDA may also require us to establish a post-approval pregnancy exposure registry.
+The goal of pregnancy exposure registries is to provide clinically relevant human data that can be used in a product's labeling to provide medical care providers with useful information for treating or counseling patients who are pregnant or anticipating pregnancy.